acbilson/chaos-content/plants/writing/why-do-i-write.md

 Writing on the Internet is the best way to solve intellectual loneliness because sharing ideas in public turns you into a magnet for like-minded people.
 {{< /notice >}}

 What does David mean by sharing in public?
 Sharing his writing on Twitter or Facebook?
 Probably in part.
+See Nolan Lawson's experience after [Five years of quitting Twitter](https://nolanlawson.com/2022/02/02/five-years-of-quitting-twitter/) for what happens when you go from being on Twitter to away from it.

 I've found eschewing the central hubs doesn't make me a very strong magnet.
 But as I've meandered through the web outside these hubs, I've discovered some wonderful writing and ideas that's given me a lot of intellectual stimulation.
 But it's still not a conversation.